abinit/abinit/doc/developers/developers_howto.md

 - The logic for checking the consistency of input variables goes to **chkinp**.
   Use the routines *chkint_eq*, *chkint_ne*, *chkint_ge*, *chkint_le*, *chkdpr*.

+- Add the documentation of the new variable to `~abinit/abimkdocs/variables_CODE.py`. following the instructions given in [this section](abimkdocs/#how-to-addmodify-an-input-variable).

 Finally,

     make clean && make -j8